 With Intel HD graphics 5500, I am pretty satisfied with the display quality.
 The default and the maximum resolution of 1366 x 768 are enough for graphic apps like Autocad, Coreldraw, Photoshop, and all the basic games.
 Mind it, it is not a gamer machine but rather a business notebook.
 Intel provides inbuilt graphics software to customize the color depth, temperature, brightness, and contrast.
 In advanced color settings, you can change hue and saturation.

 All the ThinkPad series of notebooks have the same design and style of keyboard.
 Among all the laptops I have used in the past, ThinkPad has the most comfortable keyboard so far.
 It has island-style keys with 1.8mm travel.
 The keys are spacious and soft.

 The upper row has all the function and utility keys to control brightness, sound volume, and Wi-Fi.
 Sorry but there is no backlit but the good thing is that the keyboard is spill resistant.
 The E450 keyboard also has a pointing stick that works as a mouse.

-The touchpad has a decent area of operation to use your two fingers to zoom or scrolling.
-The right lick and left click buttons are provided at four locations, two on the bottom part of the touchpad and two buttons right under the space bar.
-The whole touchpad of ThinkPad is responsive and you can also control the touch sensitivity from the settings.
-Another important point to mention here is that the touch pad area remains cool no matter how many and how heavy applications are running.
+The touchpad has a decent area of operation to use your two fingers to zoom or scroll.
+The right-click and left-click buttons are provided at four locations, two on the bottom part of the touchpad and two buttons right under the space bar.
+The whole touchpad of the ThinkPad is responsive and you can also control the touch sensitivity from the settings.
+Another important point to mention here is that the touchpad area remains cool no matter how many and how heavy applications are running.

 If you also own a ThinkPad and want to add your viewpoint, do share in the comments section.